Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

     As of today, the following things are covered by the import tool:

     - user groups definition with members
-    - trackers with contents and history (except artifact links)
+    - trackers with contents and history
     - subversion
+    - Git
+    - Agile dashboard
+    - FRS
+    - Mediawiki

 General informations
 ********************